sirbentleyheir/Housing/README.md

 # Objective

-Predict what features drive house price sales in King's County and understand which factors are responsible for higher property value.
+Predict what features drive house price sales and understand which factors are responsible for higher property value.

 # Data